Getting that delicious bark on your meat is the holy grail! Getting good BBQ bark isn’t an easy task, a lot of people struggle to achieve this.

 Temperature is Critical for Bark Formation

-Temperature is another important factor in the development of good brisket bark.
+Temperature is another important factor in the development of good smoked brisket bark.

 You must have the proper temperature.